YoannGrdz/react-game-of-life/src/README.md

 # REACT-GAME-OF-LIFE

-## About the gema of life, rules of the game
+## About the game of life, rules of the game

 ### Origins